MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 ### [C# with Visual Studio Code or Visual Studio](#tab/tabid-csharp)

-When using C# to run a Q# program, there is no need to add an `EntryPoint` to the Q# file.
-Instead, you create a C# host program that calls the `SampleQuantumRandomNumberGenerator` operation from the Q# file.
+When using C# (or F#) to run a Q# program, there is no need to add an `EntryPoint` to the Q# file.
+Instead, you create a C# host program that references the Q# file and calls the `SampleQuantumRandomNumberGenerator` operation.

-In your project, modify *Program.qs* to include the following C# code:
+In your project, modify *Program.qs* with the following C# code:

 :::code language="csharp" source="~/quantum/samples/interoperability/qrng/Host.cs" range="4-":::